ANSSI-FR/polichombr/docs/API.md

 ## `/families/`
-	List all the families
+This endpoint list all the families in the database

-Example
+Example:
 ```
 	curl -X GET http://127.0.0.1:5000/api/1.0/families/
 ```